 Using layered SONs also helps reduce the number of nodes per SON.
-Figure 16 shows a histogram for the size of the SONs (excluding the "root" SON).
+Figure 11 shows a histogram for the size of the SONs (excluding the "root" SON).
 From the graph we can see that by using Layered SONs we have a larger number of small SONs.
 However, as before, we still have a problem with the "Rock" style (rightmost bar in the graph) to which almost all nodes will have to belong.
 In conclusion, there is a significant reduction in the size of SONs when using Layered SONs instead of the conservative strategy.
 This reduction will lead to significant improvements in query performance.

-We now consider Layered SONs based on the Style/Substyle classification hierarchy with a threshold of 10%.
-In Figure 17 we show the size distribution of Style/Substyle SONs for Layered SONs with a threshold of 10% and for the conservative assignment (labeled as 0% SON).
-From the graph, we can see that the Style/Substyle Layered SON and the conservative assignment strategy behave similarly in terms of the number of connections required at each node.
-However, the advantage of Layered SONs can be seen in Figure 18 which shows the size histogram of SONs.
-When using Layered SONs, SONs will have on average 135 nodes (versus 517 nodes for the conservative approach).
-Moreover, the
+We now consider Layered SONs based on the Style/Substyle classification hierarchy with a threshold of 10% (graph not shown).
+In this case, the conservative assignment strategy behave similarly in terms of the number of connections required at each node.
+However, the advantage of Layered SONs can be seen when considering the size of each SON as when using Layered SONs, SONs will have on average 135 nodes (versus 517 nodes for the conservative approach).
+Moreover, the Layered SON does not have any SONs with more than 875 nodes, while the conservative approach has 24.
+In conclusion, using Layered SONs with a Style/Substyle hierarchy produces a significant improvement versus the conservative assignment as we have much smaller SONs.